canberkboun9/Python-Projects/Info.-Retrieval-CMPE493-Projects/project2/AlperCanberkBalci/README.txt

 ReadMe file for Cmpe493 Project1 2021 Fall Bogazici University

+Document retrieval system for simple phrase and free text queries using the positional inverted indexing scheme

 Python version = 3.8

 1.1- First module, that is, indexing part is the main.py file.